-Understanding Guardianship In California
+Understanding Legal Guardianship in California

-Setting Up A Guardianship In California
+Setting Up A Legal Guardianship In California

 When a guardianship is established, one individual has the legal responsibility to care for a child under the age of 18.
 A guardianship is typically established when the child’s parents are unable to provide care due to:

 Our law firm can help you determine what type of guardianship is most appropriate for your situation.
 A guardianship can be set up to protect an individual, an estate, or both.

 We have significant experience working with families of children with disabilities, including children with autism, Down syndrome, traumatic brain injury, cerebral palsy, learning disabilities, speech and language impairments, and other disabilities.

 Learn about the benefits of setting up a conservatorship, which involves appointing one individual to make decisions and manage the financial affairs of another individual.

 As the old saying goes, “Life waits for no one.”
 If there is a child or another person in your life that you’d like to care for legally, then there is no time to waste.
 Both you and this person need and deserve the certainty that comes with the establishment of a legal guardian in this person’s life.
 It will provide everyone with peace of mind and give you the authority you need to make sure that the person you care for is given all that he or she deserves in terms of having someone there.